New York Times wins Pulitzers for West Africa Ebola coverage

 The Pulitzer for Public Service, announced at Columbia University, went to Charleston, South Carolina's Post and Courier for its series on domestic violence.

-The Pulitzers honour extraordinary work in U.S. journalism, literature, drama and other areas and bring welcome attention and recognition to newspapers and websites.
+The Pulitzers honor extraordinary work in U.S. journalism, literature, drama and other areas and bring welcome attention and recognition to newspapers and websites.

 "Till Death Do Us Part" by the Post and Courier probed why South Carolina is among the deadliest states in the country for women.
 Doug Pardue, one of a four-person team that produced the series, said it pushed the state legislature to pursue greater protection for abused women.